-In 2017 and 2018 we have continued our focus on cost reductions.
+In 2018 and 2019 we have continued our focus on cost reductions.
 We continued to downsize our operations in Argentina according to current reduced levels of activity, rationalise our corporate function, and consolidate office facilities, closing offices in UAE, the United States and the United Kingdom.
-In total we expensed \$16.4 million in connection with our restructuring actions in 2018 and \$12.6 million in 2017.
+In total we expensed \$9.6 million in connection with our restructuring actions in 2019 and \$16.4 million in 2018 the amounts being included in operating expenses.